Policy document

 10.5.1

-A household will be deemed to be overcrowded if, when the bedroom standard in section 15 is applied, the household is lacking one or more bedrooms and their home is not considered suitable for their needs.
-In larger properties, where there are additional rooms that would not be typically used as bedrooms, any additional rooms should be counted as providing bed spaces, except for a kitchen/dining/living area.
+A household will be deemed to be overcrowded if, when the bedroom allocation criteria in section 15 is applied, the household is lacking one or more bedrooms and their home is not considered suitable for their needs.
+In larger properties, where there are additional rooms that would not be typically used as bedrooms, any additional rooms should be counted as providing bed spaces.
+This is except for a kitchen/dining/living area.

 10.5.2

-Households that have moved to a property and made themselves intentionally overcrowded will not be eligible under this category.
+Households that have moved to a property and have become overcrowded intentionally will not be eligible under this category.

 10.5.3

-Whilst under occupying is not necessarily a housing need it is in the interest of applicants and landlords that best use is made of existing accommodation.
-A household will be deemed to be under-occupying if they are an existing social housing tenant and when the bedroom standard in Section 15 is applied, the household exceeds its need by one or more bedrooms.
+Whilst under occupying is not necessarily a housing need, it is in the interest of applicants and landlords that best use is made of existing accommodation.
+A household will be deemed to be under-occupying if they are an existing social housing tenant within the borough of Maidstone and when the bedroom allocation criteria in Section 15 is applied, the property exceeds the household bedroom need by one or more bedrooms.

 10.5.4